-The beginning of the report shows your current DMF daemon and MSP or volume group configuration, followed by the list of filesystems that were searched for migrated files.
-The type of each filesystem is shown next to its path name.
-If, as in this example, the list is continued on the next screen, press ENTER to view the remainder of the report:
+- The database error report - The current DMF daemon, MSP, and/or volume group configuration - The list of filesystems that were searched for migrated files.
+The type of each filesystem (such as xfs) is shown next to its pathname.

+Note: If the report is longer than one screen (as is shown in this example), press ENTER to view the remainder of the report.